maplight/votersedge-voting-info/voting-info-new/states/ny/state-all-elections/en/ways-to-vote/how-vote-in-person.md

+---
-## How do I vote on Election Day in person?
+title: "How do I vote on Election Day in person?"
+published: true
+weight: 10
+section: ways-to-vote
+priority: Minor
+---
 If you are registered to vote, you should receive a voter card in the mail 2-3 weeks after registering that contains your polling location information.
 You can also check [My Polling Place](#section-my-polling-place) to find your polling location.

 To vote in person on Election Day, go to your designated polling location between 6 a.m. and 9 p.m.
 Once you arrive at your polling place, follow these steps to obtain and submit your ballot: